RDMTSTUDIOS/Notify/README.md

 Import Notify and initiate first custom console.

-> For proper work use bundlers of any others tool that can resolve static import paths.
-Parcel, Vite will be ok.
+> For proper work use bundlers or any other tool that can resolve static import paths.
+> Parcel, Vite (ViteJS) will be ok.

 ```js
 import Notify from "..." // Entry point is notify/index.ts